ErwinKryszat/AllMyMusic/README.md

 # AllMyMusic
 Desktop MP3 Player with database

-Requires local installation of a database server.
+Requires local installation of a database server
 - SQL-Server or SQL-Server Express
 - MySQL